 There are lots of quilting techniques that every quilter should master, ten of those methods are on nearly every experienced quilter's 'must know' list.

-Beginning quilters are sometimes overwhelmed by the hundreds of new terms and techniques they encounter when they make their first quilt, and the confusion is often compounded because of the many ways to accomplish every quiltmaking task.
-You'll discover which quilting methods work best for you... as you become more experienced, but getting comfortable with the must-know skills will help you sew accurate quilts on your very first try.
+When you're just starting out it can be easy to feel overwhelmed by the hundreds of terms and techniques you'll encounter with your first quilt.
+It's a confusion that can be compounded by the many ways to accomplish every quilt-making task.
+Be confident that you'll discover which quilting methods work best for you as you become more experienced, but getting comfortable with the must-know skills will help you sew accurate quilts on your very first try.

 01 of 10

-Keep a basic quilting book at your fingertips when you're making a quilt or reading quilting articles.
+When learning how to make a quilt it's smart to familiarize yourself with the skills you'll need and common abbreviations used with patterns before you start.
+For that reason, it can be helpful to keep a basic quilting book at your fingertips when you're making a quilt.
+Also, try reading quilting articles—like this one—before you start.
 When you encounter a term you don't understand, look it up.
-It won't be long before you're familiar with all of the terms you need to know in order to follow quiltmaking instructions.
+It won't be long before you're familiar with all of the terms you need to know in order to follow quilt-making instructions.

 02 of 10